team-leevio/happy-elementor-addons/readme.txt

 = 3.1.0 - 25 August 2021 =

-- New: Added disbale option for Column Extended feature
+- New: Added disable option for Column Extended feature
-- New: Added disbale option for Text Stroke feature
+- New: Added disable option for Text Stroke feature
 - New: Added compatibility with PHP 8.0
 - Fix: Icon Box badge z-index issue
 - Remove: Alignment option from 360deg widget